profounddark/5031-hw6/test.md

 ## Test Case: Correct Directional Graph

+`adj3.txt` and `adj4.txt` were provided in the assignment and are used here to test "correct" output for a directional graph.

+## Test Case: Graph with Disconnected Node

-`digraph-1.txt` and `digraph-2.txt` test the processing of an adjacency matrix representing a directional graph.
-In addition, `digraph-2.txt` features an adjacency matrix in which one node is disconnected from the rest of the graph.
+`disconnect.txt` features an adjacency matrix in which one node is disconnected from the rest of the graph.
 The detached node should still appear in the resulting output.